ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 computed above and `encrypted_aggregate_share.ciphertext` is the ciphertext `encrypted_agg_share` computed above.

-The Helper MAY defer handling the aggregate share request.
-In this case, it indicates that the response is not yet ready by immediately sending an empty response body.
-The Helper SHOULD include a Retry-After header field to suggest a polling interval to the Leader.
-The Leader then polls the state of the job by sending GET requests to the aggregate share.
-The Helper responds the same way until the job is ready, from which point it responds with the encoded `AggregateShare`.
-The Leader SHOULD use each response's Retry-After header field to decide when to try again.

-The Helper MAY also block responding to the Leader's PUT until the aggregate share is ready.
-In this case, it responds with the `AggregateShare`.

 After receiving the Helper's response, the Leader includes the HpkeCiphertext in its response to the Collector (see {{collect-finalization}}).